Materials-Consortia/OPTIMADE/optimade.rst

 - **property\_slices**: A number of slice specifications to request only parts of array properties for the functionality described in `Slices of array properties`_.

-  The query parameter contains a comma-separated (",", ASCII 44(0x2C)) list of slice specifications.
+  The query parameter contains a comma-separated (",", ASCII symbol 44 dec, 0x2C hex) list of slice specifications.
-  Each slice specification consists of an ordered sequence of four elements separated by the colon character (":", ASCII 58(0x3A)).
+  Each slice specification consists of an ordered sequence of four elements separated by the colon character (":", ASCII symbol 58 dec, 0x3A hex).
   The elements in the sequence are the dimension name and the three components of the slice, i.e., the start, stop, and step values defined in the same way as for a `slice object`_.
   Omitting the value for any of the components of the slice specifies a default value (however, all the colon separators MUST be included).
   The start value specifies the first index in that dimension for which values should be returned (which is 0-based and inclusive).